WaterCityFlame/session-cn/README.md

 # express-session-cn

-This is a fork of the popular [express-session](https://github.com/expressjs/session) library with some added features for legacy compatibility and authentication types.
+This is a fork of the popular [express-session](https://github.com/expressjs/session) library with some added features for legacy compatibility and authentication.
 Currently there are only a few main goals of this fork which are as follows:

 - Ability to define alternate token locations when no cookie value found for interop with other methods of sending authentication.